inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     .toDF(result_schema)
 ```

-There will be two stages in the DAG for Group By: <br>
+There will be two stages in the DAG for GROUP BY:
     - Stage 1: the map function <br>
     - Stage 2: the reshuffling and reduce function<br>

 <br>
 <br>